liatrio/3musketeers/examples/cloud-in-a-box/README.md

 Also, **_everything_** runs in containers, so you only need the usual [3musketeers setup](../../README.md) to use this example!

-**Note:** This guide assumes you have v2 of `docker compose` available (not the deprecated python `docker-compose` binary).
+**Note:** This guide assumes you have v2 of `docker compose` available (not the deprecated python `docker-compose` package).
 If you are _not_ using Docker Desktop, you may need to create a symlink for Docker to find the plugin, e.g.:
 ```
 mkdir -p ~/.docker/cli-plugins
 ln -sfn $HOMEBREW_PREFIX/opt/docker-compose/bin/docker-compose ~/.docker/cli-plugins/docker-compose